 Weller Pottery Company used many different marks on its lines from 1872 through 1948.
 Some early marks included the name of the line, but most just indicated that the piece was made by Weller.
-Ink stamped and incised marks were used, along with those hand incised by artists who decorated pieces.
+Ink stamped and incised marks were used, along with those hand incised by artists who decorated pottery for this company.
 Some unmarked Weller can also be identified by looking at the base.

 For more on Weller Pottery, visit: